feast-dev/feast/docs/reference/feature-servers/python-feature-server.md

 ## Deploying as a service

 One can deploy a feature server by building a docker image that bundles in the project's `feature_store.yaml`.
-See this [helm chart](https://github.com/feast-dev/feast/blob/master/infra/charts/feast-python-server) for an example.
+See this [helm chart](https://github.com/feast-dev/feast/blob/master/infra/charts/feast-python-server) for an example on how to run Feast on Kubernetes.

-A [remote feature server](../alpha-aws-lambda-feature-server.md) on AWS Lambda is also available.
+A [remote feature server](alpha-aws-lambda-feature-server.md) on AWS Lambda is also available.

 ## Example

 ### Initializing a feature server

 Here's an example of how to start the Python feature server with a local feature repo:

 ```bash